quinn-rs/quinn/docs/book/src/quinn/set-up-connection.md

 But **remember** that this is required to get your [Endpoint][Endpoint] up and running.
 This chapter explains how to set up a connection and prepare it for data transfer.

-It all starts with the [Endpoint][Endpoint] struct, this is the entry of the library.
+It all starts with the [Endpoint][Endpoint] struct, this is the entry point of the library.

 ## Example